sofianasilva/testando/QUESTIONNAIRE_INTEGRATION.md

 ## Security Notes

-- API tokens should be kept secure and not committed to version control
+- OAuth2 credentials should be kept secure and not committed to version control
-- The current implementation uses Django's built-in Token authentication
+- The implementation uses the existing OAuth2 authentication system
-- Consider implementing token rotation for production use
+- OAuth2 access tokens have built-in expiration for security
 - Validate all input data on the backend

 ## Future Enhancements